tsak/xlsx2json-api/README.md

 # XLSX 2 JSON API

-A light weight API that converts XLSX files into JSON.
+A lightweight API that converts XLSX files into JSON.

 It will turn...